Books: The Deep Whatsis / Diary of an Oxygen Thief

 Just to be clear: The Deep Whatsis is not a bad novel.
 I enjoyed reading it.
 It was entertaining.
 But when I can easily describe it using so many specific cultural references, it’s hard not to see it as less than original in idea and execution.

 Eric is a prick who is actively engaged in the worst sort of corporate cruelty.
 He’s the person whose back will be against the wall when the revolution is televised.
 He’s a stereotype – all the characters in this book are stereotypes, and that is why the redemption arc in this book isn’t particularly compelling.
-Eric Nye callously deprives people of their jobs with little concern for what will happen to them, he is part of a young, monied elite that spends carelessly, guzzles alcohol, drugs and name brands with a ferocious thirst, and he is very clever, handsome and witty.
+Eric Nye callously deprives people of their jobs with little concern for what will happen to them.
+He is part of a young, monied elite that spends carelessly, guzzles alcohol, drugs and name brands with a ferocious thirst, and he is very clever, handsome and witty.
 That he has a self-conscious awareness of his essential horribleness is supposed to make him more likable and it actually works because had Eric not known he is a piece of shit, this novel would have been unbearable.

 But then enters an intern whose name I can never remember but I’ll look it up again in a minute.
 Her name really isn’t that important because she’s just a plot device.
-She cleans Eric’s pipes and he develops an obsession with her as he staggers through his job and social life, and, like when “Jack” encounters Marla in Fight Club, things begin to change for Eric.
+She cleans Eric’s pipes and he develops an obsession with her as he staggers through his job and social life, and, like when “Jack” encounters Marla in Fight Club, things begin to change for Eric because of this woman.
 The impetus for change is unlikely because Eric knows very well he is a despicable human being who fires coworkers so rich people can get richer.
 He delights in the head games he plays with long-time employees whose lives and careers will never recover when he fires them.
 Sabine, the pixie girl he falls for, is a borderline personality case who evidently gives amazing blowjobs, is scattered, unstable, and her appeal is never really clear for the reader, but a novel like this cannot exist without a completely deranged and messy girl.
 The power of DBT-therapy drop outs who manage to captivate even the richest man who can attract the most attractive (and presumably well-medicated) women in the world is becoming such a common literary and cinematic trope that it shouldn’t annoy me as much as it does, but fucking Sabine marks a change in how Eric perceives himself and the morality of his life.

 And without spoiling it too much, Eric changes and slides neatly from the role of anti-hero you love to hate into uncomplicated Earnest Man.
 It is what it is and had Mattei’s writing not been on the mark, the work of an equally self-aware author who clearly knows more about the advertising industry than I could safely absorb without needing someone to punch me savagely in the face, this book would have been just so much pablum, bordering on a romance novel with a male protagonist.
 Mattei’s prose reflects the glibness of the subject matter yet can also effectively evoke empathy for Eric when he has his long dark seconds of the soul.
 We need these bones Mattei throws us because navigating Eric Nye is difficult for those of us whose shirts are blue and whose blood has a lovely Red hue.